Maria Amor, Attorney

 Bob Kalin, Tenant Organizer

-Bob has worked as a tenant organizer for 35 years at HCC and for the last three years as a Tenant Advocate.
-Over the years he has worked with tenants in substandard buildings that were owned by slumlords until now when the neighborhood is facing severe gentrification and development pressures.
-He feels strong that housing activists cannot be advocates for others until they are first advocates for themselves.
+Bob worked as a tenant organizer for over 35 years at HCC and for the last three years as a Tenant Advocate.
+Over the years he worked with tenants in substandard buildings that were owned by slumlords until most recently when the neighborhood is facing severe gentrification and development pressures.
+He felt strongly that housing activists cannot be advocates for others until they are first advocates for themselves.
 To this end he was one of the founders of the union at HCC which was the first nonprofit community housing group in the United States to unionize.
-Bob has trained more than a dozen tenant organizers at HCC and has been doing housing training throughout the City for years including a highly regarded and popular training on HP Actions.
-In recent years Bob has developed a plan of action to help elderly tenants to clean out their cluttered apartments in order that they will not be evicted.
-Bob has worked on over 190 of these cases.
+Bob trained more than a dozen tenant organizers at HCC and had been doing housing training throughout the City for years including a highly regarded and popular training on HP Actions.
+In recent years Bob developed a plan of action to help elderly tenants to clean out their cluttered apartments in order that they will not be evicted.
+Bob worked on over 190 of these cases.
+Bob's legacy is unmatched.

 Judith L. Killen, Attorney